 You may have gathered this from my previous tips, but it’s almost impossible to avoid the crowds with a day trip to Chefchaouen!
 If you stay the night, you can explore the city in the early morning and have time for hiking.
 You may even want to stay for two nights so that you can hike before the heat of the day.
 If you want, you could spend your afternoon shopping with the throngs or recouping from your early morning start!

 5. Tips for Shopping in Chefchaouen

 This tip is on a slightly different topic, but I think it’s important to include since shopping is the main attraction in the city other than photography.
 Chefchaouen is touristy, and therefore it is expensive and hard to bargain here.
 Try to buy from shops on the edge of town where there are fewer tourists, and make sure to ask around about prices A LOT before you buy anything so you know the item’s worth.
 Also try really hard to learn a few phrases in Darija, Morocco’s dialect of Arabic.
 This actually makes a significant difference in convincing shopkeepers to bargain with you.
 I often got the price down by 50% after mentioning that I’m living in Morocco to study Arabic!

 Want to know more about my travels in Morocco?
-Click here to see all my posts about this incredibly country!
+Check out my posts on other popular cities, including Marrakech, Tangier, Rabat, Fez and Moulay Idriss.
+Or click here to see all my posts about this incredible country!